jamon9000/submission-system-instructions/github-git.md

 ![Github Check Commit](images/git/github-check-commit.png)

 To update an assignment, you'll simply repeat this process with the new or changed files.
-Note that if you receive an error message about the remote having changes that you do not, you will need to `git pull origin master` before you can push.
+Note that if you receive an error message about the remote having changes that you do not, you will need to `git pull origin main` before you can push.

 ![Github Pull Push](images/git/git-pull-push.png)